aws-samples/amazon-connect-copy/README.md

 - You may use the same profile for `source-profile` and `target-profile`, as long as that profile allows access to both the source and the target instances (typically when they are in the same AWS account).
-- Differences of the two instances (including profile specifications) will be saved in directory `target-helper`.
-- All Lambda functions are assumed deployed with function names prefixed by `source-` for the source instance and `target-` for the target instance.
-  (These two arguments can be omitted if the Lambda functions used in the source and target instances bear the same name.)
 - Only contact flows and modules with names prefixed by the `CCC` Contact Centre Code will be copied to the target instance.
+- Differences of the two instances (including profile specifications) will be saved in directory `helper`.

 ## Copying process